-Almost anyone knows that a measurement is the process of comparing a quantity with another one of the same type (e.g., length, volume, area) whose result is a number.
-Such a measurement can be done without ambiguities in a straightforward manner with the help of a measurement system, which requires specific instrumentation for achieving such task [1].
-This instrumentation can be a simple instrument for directly measuring a physical quantity (e.g., a voltmeter for measuring an electrical potential difference between two points of a circuit, an ampere meter for measuring a current flowing in a branch of a circuit, a thermometer for measuring temperatures) and can take one of these following forms regarding their internal working and signal processing: analog or digital [2].
-The ability to connect and communicate with external devices [3] (using dedicated cables and/or communication networks) as well as the inherent flexibility [4] (their easiness for adding new functions and/or reconfiguration of the existing ones) makes digital instruments have major potential for use in several fields of human activity (heavy industry, medicine, transportation systems, domestic, agriculture, and food industry are some application examples).
-The next evolutionary step of measurement instruments is integrating functions to provide wireless transfer of data.
-In this sequence of ideas, the developments of microelectronics and microsystems allowed engineers to successfully develop this new measuring method [5].
-This resulted in new possibilities for measuring, acquiring, transferring, storing, and analyzing the physical world: embedded systems [6] and wireless sensors networks [7] are two new possibilities for achieving such a goal, with wireless being the major attractive technology.
-This leads to the wireless instrument concept, which by its nature requires multidisciplinary concepts such as measurement science, electronic circuits design, microelectronics and microsystems fabrication, wireless communication systems, and networking [8].
-Figure 85.1 reinforces this idea by showing the different disciplines that must be employed for designing a wireless instrument.
+Almost anyone knows that a measurement is the process of comparing a quantity with another one of the same species (e.g., length, volume, and area) whose result is a number.
+Such a measurement can be done without ambiguities in a straightforward manner with the help of a measurement system, which requires a specific instrument for achieving such a task [1].
+This instrument can be a simple instrument for directly measuring a physical quantity (e.g., a voltmeter for measuring an electric potential difference between two points of a circuit, an ammeter for measuring a current flowing in a branch of a circuit, and a thermometer for measuring temperatures) and can take one of these following forms regarding their internal working and signal processing: analog or digital [2].
+The ability to connect and communicate with external devices [3] (using dedicated cables and/or communication networks) as well as the inherent flexibility [4] (the ease of adding new functions and/or reconfiguration of the existing ones) makes digital instruments undoubtedly those with major potential for use in several fields of human activity (heavy industry, medicine, and transportation systems are some application examples).
+The current evolutionary step of measurement instruments is integrating functions to provide wireless transfer of data.
+In this sequence of ideas, the developments of the microelectronics and microsystems industry allowed the engineers to successfully develop this new measuring paradigm [5].
+This resulted in new possibilities for measuring, acquiring, transferring, and storing and for analyzing the physical world: the embedded systems [6] and wireless sensors networks [7] are two new ways for achieving such goals, with wireless being the leader.
+This lead to the wireless instrument concept, which by its nature requires multidisciplinary concepts such as measurement science, electronic circuits design, microelectronics and microsystems fabrication, wireless communication systems, and networking [8].
+Figure 6.1 reinforces this idea by illustrating how many disciplines must be employed for designing a wireless instrument.
 The primary focus of this chapter is the presentation and integration of these concepts.
-This chapter also presents biomedical applications based on wireless instruments and new application concepts.
+This chapter also presents biomedical applications based on wireless instruments and the new application concepts.

-FIGURE 85.1 The multidisciplinary areas to take in account when designing a wireless instrument.
+FIGURE 6.1The multidisciplinary areas to take into account when designing a wireless instrument.